Shopify vs WordPress — Which Platform is Better?

 ‘Shopify Magic’ being used to create product descriptions automatically

-The feature can also be used for writing general page copy too.
+The feature can also be used for writing general page copy too, and even image background removal and generation.

 As things stand, there isn’t a built-in content-generation tool available in WordPress, but you can use free external AI tools to help you out with copywriting.
 Alternatively, you could install a WordPress AI plugin — quite a few of these are available, including the ‘AI Engine‘ and ‘AI Power‘ plugins, both of which are powered by ChatGPT.